genestack/user-tutorials/source/tutorials/Microbiome_analysis/preprocessing-of-raw-reads.rst

 After trimming, the reads are getting shorter.
 In order to discard trimmed reads of length below specific value, indicate this value in the box for "Minimum length of the trimmed sequence (bp)" option.
-We will used the default length of 15 nucleotides.
+We will use the default length of 15 nucleotides.

 To get more information about the application and its parameters, you can click